-This article will look at obesity statistics worldwide and in the United States.
+So we curated obesity statistics worldwide and in the United States.
 We will also cover obesity statistics by age, gender, and socio-economic status.
-You can also learn how to treat obesity and help prevent it by reading this post.

 Here are our top picks for obesity statistics around the world and in the United States.